habi/acinar-analysis-manuscript/manuscript.md

 alveolar air spaces.
 The mean volume of the individual alveoli was found to be smallest around postnatal day 21 (see their Fig. 4).
 We thus postulate a high acinar complexity at days 10 and 21 while early and late in the lung development, the acinar complexity is relatively low.
 This also correlates with structural changes.
-In rats, the alveolar air spaces are large during the ﬁrst two weeks of life, small at day P21 and medium afterward (10).
+In rats, the alveolar air spaces are large during the first two weeks of life, small at day P21 and medium afterward (10).

 ### Number of acini